funkybrain/Transmission/README.txt

 Bugs:
 ----
-> bug with path tileset (couple of tiles showing at beginning of levels)
+> bug with path tileset (couple of random tiles showing at beginning of levels)
->> the display bug in the level may be linked to LF / CRLF conversion???
+>> FIXED: level was wrapping due to width not being an exact multiplier of grid

 To do list:
 ----------